berenger-eu/tbfmm/README.md

 ## Uniform kernel cannot be used

 This is likely that FFTW has not been found on the system.
-This could be check by running `cmake ..` in the build directory.
+It is possible to verify by running `cmake ..` in the build directory.

 ```bash
 # Example of falling build will have: